xyproto/algernon/README.md

 // Set a HTTP status code and output a message (optional). error(number[, string])

-// Return the directory where the script is running.
-If a filename (optional) is given, then the path to where the script is running, joined with a path separator and the given filename, is returned. scriptdir([string]) -> string

-// Return the directory where the server is running.
-If a filename (optional) is given, then the path to where the server is running, joined with a path separator and the given filename, is returned. serverdir([string]) -> string

 // Serve a file that exists in the same directory as the script. serve(string)

 // Return the rendered contents of a file that exists in the same directory as the script. [after version 0.87] render(string)

+// Return a table with keys and values as given in a posted form, or as given in the URL. formdata() -> table

-// Return a table with keys and values as given in a posted form, or as given in the URL (`/some/page?x=7` makes the key `x` with the value `7` available). formdata() -> table
+// Return a table with keys and values as given in the request URL, or in the given URL (`/some/page?x=7` makes the key `x` with the value `7` available). urldata([string]) -> table

 // Redirect to a relative URL
 redirect(string)